-- Work with a local school, orphanage or special-needs school and plan a garden.
+- Work with a local school or area assisted living facility and plan a garden.
 Get the students involved in the planning and building so they can learn about agriculture and where their food comes from. - Hold a "Farm Day" or "Agventures Day" where young children (or even non-FFA members your age) visit and learn about animals, crops and the many agricultural industries.
-Use this opportunity to teach others about food safety, farm business management and more. - Tell your family, friends and community why you wear the FFA jacket.
+Use this opportunity to teach others about food safety, farm business management and more. - Tell your family, friends and community why you wear the blue jacket.
 Share its history and explain the meaning behind the FFA emblem.

+NATIONAL FFA WEEK-FEB.
+17-24, 2018

-It's like a letterman jacket that has stood the test of time. - Start a month-long series of events leading to National Agriculture Day in March.
+- Start a month-long series of events leading to National Agriculture Day in March.
 Show the FFA connection to agricultural education and the food and fiber industries in the United States.
 Check out www.agday.org. - Develop a presentation for your school's administration highlighting the benefits of FFA and agricultural education. - Contact a neighboring school without agricultural education or an FFA chapter.
-Volunteer to make a presentation to their school's administration.

-NATIONAL FFA WEEK FEB.
-18-25, 2017

-- Hold an Ag Trade Show for the community.
+Volunteer to make a presentation to their school's administration. - Hold an Ag Trade Show for the community.
 Make people aware of how many agriculture-related businesses and opportunities are in the area. - Make displays on agriculture for the local banks and doctors' offices.
 Give examples: How many milk cartons are filled from one cow milking?
 How much sap does it take to make a gallon of syrup?
 How many gallons of milk make a pound of cheese? - Hand out brochures in grade school classes.
 Provide coloring pages or word games developed by FFA members. - Have students develop commodity displays that are placed near the commons area.
-Play games too (example: Set out a container of grain and give a prize to the student who closely guesses the correct number of kernels). - Spend a class period exploring the 235 unique careers in agriculture featured on AgExplorer.com.
-Each career profile offers a description, typical responsibilities, educational requirements and more.
-Have students check out the Career Finder, an interactive assessment designed to help students match careers with interests.
+Play games too (example: set out a container of grain and give a prize to the student who closely guesses the correct number of kernels).